thunder121x/Social-Media-Emotion-Analysis-Framework/README.md

 * `featureEn_Bert.ipynb`: BERT embeddings
 * `featureEn_TokenBestModel.ipynb`: Token-based representations using pre-trained models or word embeddings for deep learning.
 * `featureEn_TokenPCA.ipynb`: Word2Vec model to generate embeddings for tokens, followed by dimensionality reduction using PCA for visualization and model input.

-### 5. Data Splitting

-Use `split.ipynb` to split your dataset into train, validation, and test sets (if not already split).

 ## 📁 Project Structure